artgarciams/copyWorkItemType/README.md

 The way I structured this function I get the work item type to copy from and loop through each page, each section on each page and each control in each section.
 The Description field will show up as the first group in the first section.
 Yes, I know it’s not in a group, but the pages on the work item are structured in a way that everything is in a group.
 This was the biggest revelation and the hardest to discover.
 The reason is when you look at the UI the description field does not have a group.
 So the real issue here is that it’s a multi-line text box (HTML).
 ADO handles them in a different way.

-Now that we know these fields need to be handled differently it ‘s just a matter of figuring out how.

 The System.Description field is the easiest of the two to deal with.
 Here all you need to do is edit the group its associated with and update the label and visibility.
 You need only to grab the id of the group and create a request with the id, label, and visibility as shown below.
 A few things to note here in the code.
 First the label field you noticed I removed the leading and trailing blanks.

 If you don’t the request fails.
 This is not in any of the documentation, I found it because one of my fields had a trailing blank.
 Second, the visibility field  or any field that is either True, False, or Null must be encapsulated in quotes.
 Without the quotes, PowerShell give it a value of $true instead of “True”.
 This only took a few failed calls to figure out the request was wrong.
 Be careful the error messages from the API do not always point to the problem.